arialdomartini/category-theory/video-3-1.md

 * it defines a *unit*, so that an element multiplied by the unit returns the element itself: `for each a there esist e such as e * a = a * e = a`
 * associativity: `(a * b) * c = a * (b * c)

+The binary operator must be defined for any pair of elements, it must be a total function.

 Natural numbers with multiplication is a Monoid (having unit `1`).
 Also, natural numbers with sum is a Monoid.
 Unit is `0`.
+In this last example, each arrow would correspond to operations such as *adding 1* or *adding 2*.

 The binary operation needn't be simmetric.
 For example, Strings and concatenation is a Monoid, with empty string as unit.

+`M` only has one single object `m`.
+Its homset is `M(m,m)`.
+For any 2 elements in the homset, there is a 3rd element representing the product, the composition of them.
+This homset is the monoid as defined above, for the Set Theory.
+The identity in Category Theory corresponds to the unit in Set Theory.

+## In programming
+A Category of Types coresponds to a system that is strongly typed: you can compose only functions whose types match.
+Not any 2 functions are composable.
+A monoid is a special category: that corresponds to languages that are weak typing.